-Anastrepha fraterculus was the species with the highest number of individuals collected and was
+Anastrepha fraterculus was the species with the highest number of individuals collected and was present in all orchards, at all seasons of the year, having the highest catch rate in the month of September/2015.

-September/2015.
 The population fluctuation graph of A. fraterculus was similar throughout the 12 months of the collection in practically all the municipalities, in relation to the peaks and the low population density (Figure 1).
 Increases in the population were observed in the fruiting and maturation periods of guava, the abundant fruit in all orchards.

-About of all meteorological factors evaluated, the temperature presented the lowest correlation with fluctuation, ranging from r = -0.48 to 0.22 P> 0.05.
+About of all meteorological factors evaluated, the temperature presented the lowest correlation with fluctuation, ranging from r = -0.48 to 0.22 (P > 0.05).
 The negative correlation between temperature and fruit fly infestation in guava orchards in Mossoró, and also found that in the months where the temperature was above 28 °C there was no fruit fly infestation on fruits and trap capture rates were insignificant [10].

-According to [15], climatic factors separately analyzed present little interference in the fruit fly population, indicating that these factors need to be studied together to determine their population density, a compatible fact with the results obtained in this work, where temperature and relative humidity barely interfere in the fruit flies population, but in a significant way.
+Climatic factors separately analyzed present little interference in the fruit fly population, indicating that these factors need to be studied together to determine their population density, a compatible fact with the results obtained in this work, where temperature and relative humidity barely interfere in the fruit flies population, but in a significant way [15].